Rehab Centers Petersburg, AK

 Petersburg Mental Health Services Integrated Behavioral Health Program

-Petersburg Mental Health Services Integrated Behavioral Health Program is an inpatient rehab center in Petersburg, Alaska that is situated in the 99833 zip code.
-Petersburg Mental Health Services Integrated Behavioral Health Program offers inpatient dual diagnosis treatment and residential substance use treatment.
-It offers counseling for substance abuse, trauma counseling and anger management.
+Petersburg Mental Health Services Integrated Behavioral Health Program is a residential rehab facility in Petersburg, AK that is located in the 99833 zip code.
+Petersburg Mental Health Services Integrated Behavioral Health Program offers inpatient treatment for dual diagnosis and residential substance abuse treatment.
+It offers relapse prevention treatment, motivational interviewing and CBT.

 Address: 100 Fram Street, Suite 2, Petersburg, AK 99833 in Petersburg